Ferryistaken/website/_work_experience/egicon_srl.md

 logo: /assets/img/work_experiences/egicon.webp
 ---

-At **Egicon S.r.l.**, a company renowned for crafting high-performance "Plug & Play" electronic solutions, I showcased my expertise in **firmware development**.
+At **Egicon S.r.l.**, a company known for manufacturing high-performance "Plug & Play" electronic solutions, I was able to showcase my skills in **firmware development**.

-I was instrumental in developing **bare-metal software** for **custom hardware**, facilitating seamless product testing for **sportsbike testing** and ensuring the project's longevity through the utilization of **industry-standard technology stacks** such as [ModBus](https://modbus.org/).
+I was tasked with developing **bare-metal software** for **custom hardware**, facilitating seamless product testing and ensuring the project's longevity through the utilization of **industry-standard technology stacks** such as [ModBus](https://modbus.org/).

-I also collaborated with remote teams to refine the project based on senior developer feedback and sharpened my team coordination skills.

-See a writeup on the final project [here](https://www.linkedin.com/pulse/usb-16-reed-relays-programmable-massimo-poletti/)
+A writeup of my project was written by a lead engineer at Egicon and is available [here](https://www.linkedin.com/pulse/usb-16-reed-relays-programmable-massimo-poletti/)

 {% include auto-image-gallery.html folder="/assets/img/work_experiences/egicon-images/" %}